conda-forge/cfep/cfep-12.md

 another week would be given to address the issue.
 The feedstock maintenance team may ask to extend the deadlines.

-If the issue is not addressed after the specified time period, the package will be moved to the broken label.
+If the issue is not addressed after the specified time period, the package will be moved using one of the following.

+   1. Move the package to a private channel accessible only by core.

+      This is done if the violation is about terms of redistribution Moving to a private channel that's available to only core makes the package in-house and will not be distributed.

+   OR

+   2. Delete the package

+      If the violation is not about terms of redistribution, but modifying the package by creating a binary package, or if it's about storing the package in the cloud, then the package will be deleted.

+      To do this, two core members must volunteer to archive the package locally.

+To address the issue, the following conditions must be met,

+   1. The recipe must be fixed according to the terms of the package.

+   2. Existing package must be fixed according to the terms of the package

+      To facilitate this, infrastructure will be provided to add a file to the package.
+      (For eg: to add a copyright notice to the package).
+      If the violation cannot be fixed by adding a file to the package, the packages have to be deleted or moved according to the previous guidelines.

 We suggest a message to the maintainers along the following lines